software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

-> When you want to deploy the application to the production environment, open a pull request as described above. _Don't wait until the end of the Sprint for the deployment.
+> When you want to deploy the application to the production environment, open a pull request as described above. _Don't wait until the end of the Sprint for the deployment_.
 Once you have a meaningful set of features implement, deploy the application.

 ## GitHub release